mbartlett21/gren-compiler/CONTRIBUTING.md

 Before starting to work on a feature or bug fix for Gren, it might be a good idea to check if the change you're intending to make is a good fit for the project.

-We use the `Help Wanted` tag on github issues to indicate that a PR would be welcome.
+We use the `Help Wanted` tag on GitHub issues to indicate that a PR would be welcome.
 If you cannot find an issue for the change you're intending to make, head over to the Discord server (https://discord.gg/J8aaGMfz).

 We're a friendly bunch, so don't be afraid to drop in to say hi or ask questions!

-We also like to talk things through before commiting to a change, so it's a good idea to bring up an idea on Discord before making a PR.
+We also like to talk things through before committing to a change, so it's a good idea to bring up an idea on Discord before making a PR.

 [forum-channel-what]: https://support.discord.com/hc/en-us/articles/6208479917079-Forum-Channels-FAQ#h_01G69FJQWTWN88HFEHK7Z6X79N